You are here:

 Superfund Preliminary Assessment Process

 If you have reason to believe your immediate environment may be contaminated by the release of hazardous waste, please call the National Response Center Hotline at 800-424-8802.
 The hotline may be used to report a hazardous waste emergency.
 You can also discuss your concerns directly with an EPA Site Assessment Manager, or you can submit a Preliminary Assessment Petition to EPA.
 In a Preliminary Assessment (PA), EPA determines whether a hazardous waste at a site comes under Superfund.
 PAs are conducted by EPA or its representatives and usually result when a person or organization calls the agency's attention to a hazardous-substance release.
 (The term "release" includes any means by which a substance could harm the environment—by spilling, leaking, discharging, dumping, injecting or escaping.)
 The purpose of a PA is to see if a threat does exist and what further action should be taken.
 If the PA shows that there is a serious immediate threat, EPA may use Superfund money to quickly remove the hazard.
 If the threat is not immediate, EPA will conduct more thorough studies and use the Hazard Ranking System (HRS) to decide the best way to deal with the problem.
 Naturally, if no danger exists, no further action will be taken.
-The Citizens Guide section entitled How Sites Get onto the NPL describes the HRS.
+The Superfund Basics section entitled How Sites Get onto the NPL describes the HRS.